-Under the leadership of Charles Kellner, MD, Professor of Psychiatry and Director of the Division of Geriatric Psychiatry, Mount Sinai provides ECT for both inpatients and outpatients.
+Under the leadership of Amy Aloysi, MD, MPH, Assistant Professor of Psychiatry and Neurology, Mount Sinai provides ECT for both inpatients and outpatients.
 In fact, Mount Sinai is one of only a few hospitals in New York City where a full range of outpatient ECT is offered.

 An acute course of ECT is intended to treat a serious episode of depression, and is continued until symptoms remit.
 In a typical acute course, the procedure is performed three times a week (normally Monday, Wednesday, and Friday) for two to four weeks, usually totaling 6-12 treatments.

 On the day of the treatment, the patient comes to the hospital early in the morning, having fasted since midnight.
 The procedure itself takes 10-15 minutes, during which the patient receives general anesthesia and a muscle relaxant.
 Disposable electrodes are placed on one or both sides of the patient’s head, and an electrical stimulus is applied to the scalp, producing a brief, controlled seizure lasting approximately 45 seconds.